-By Ed Marshall.
-Last updated on 20th June 2022.
-A lone worker is someone who works by themselves or without direct or close supervision.
-Unfortunately, when we examine just how many lone workers are attacked every day, the figures are troubling high.
+By Jo Martinez.
+Last Updated 14th June 2023.
+The meaning of a lone worker is someone who works by themselves or without direct or close supervision.

 Employers still have a duty to ensure they do everything they reasonably can to protect the safety of those working by themselves.
 However, in some cases, lone workers may be attacked despite the safety regulations put in place.